-MOTION: M/S PARMELEE/WINDSOR moved to recommend to the Assembly that an Ordinance be prepared consistent with Title 18 to vacate the 20 foot right-of-way within Carlson Subdivision.

-MOTION: M/S PARMELEE/WINDSOR moved to approve the following findings in support of the recommended vacation of the right-of-way:

-- 1. The 20 foot right-of-way is insufficient in size; - 2.
+- MOTION: M/S PARMELEE/WINDSOR moved to recommend to the Assembly that an Ordinance be prepared consistent with Title 18 to vacate the 20 foot right-of-way within Carlson Subdivision. - ACTION: Motion PASSED unanimously on a voice vote. - MOTION: M/S PARMELEE/WINDSOR moved to approve the following findings in support of the recommended vacation of the right-of-way: - 1.
+The 20 foot right-of-way is insufficient in size; - 2.
 Due to the steep topographical nature of US Survey 3670 in this location; and - Based on the study in 2008 by Public Works in which they found a superior alternative route where a 60 foot right-ofway could be in place.

-CODE TEXT AMENDMENTS ZERO LOT LINES

-Planning Commission Minutes May 1, 2012 Page 2 of 4 Final
+CODE TEXT AMENDMENTS ZERO LOT LINES Planning Commission Minutes May 1, 2012 Page 2 of 4 Final